 “Blue if they’ve got it.
 Orange if they’re out.”

-Jay was so famished after the train-ride, he ate his hamburger on the walk back.
+Jay was so famished after the train-ride that he ate his hamburger on the walk back.
 It reminded him of the goat-meat pastry he ate on the Islands of Sheridan.
 Every place has its meat-pie.

 Jay looked where the chicken had come from and saw the poultry-farm.
 Jay wondered how just one solitary chicken had managed to escape.
 The poultry-farm had a billboard advertising fertilized eggs so intrepid individuals could hatch their own chicks.
 Jay wondered if that was bad for business in the long run.